Self-Sabotage vs. Toxicity

 Building Relationships

-Building Relationships The Downplay of a Key Condition While we may treat them as such, relationships are not a luxury item, nor are they merely a source of sentimental comfort.
+Building Relationships The Downplay of a Key Condition While we treat them as such, relationships are neither a luxury item nor merely a source of sentimental comfort.
 They are a fundamental, non-negotiable physiological requirement.
-The human brain evolved over millions of years due to selective pressure to operate within a social web. […]
+The human brain evolved over millions of years under selective pressure to operate within a social web.
+When isolated, the brain […]

 Interaction Optimization

-Interaction Optimization I. The Crisis of the Social Biome I’m sure you’re probably sick of hearing this, but… we exist in an era of hyper-connectivity.
-Where digital infrastructure permits instantaneous communication across the globe, yet epidemiological data reveal a rising of perceived isolation, social exhaustion, and fragmented community structures.
-This post hypothesizes that the solution […]
+Interaction Optimization The Crisis of the Social Biome You’re probably sick of hearing this, but we exist in an era of hyper-connectivity.
+Digital infrastructure permits instantaneous communication across the globe, yet epidemiological data reveal rising perceived isolation, social exhaustion, and fragmented community structures.
+The solution to this crisis lies not in the tired pursuit of […]

 The Social Rabbit Hole